405th Tactical Missile Squadron: Gryphon

 The squadron was activated again at Woensdrecht Air Base, Netherlands on 17 August 1987 as the final BGM-109G Ground Launched Cruise Missile unit and assigned to the 486th Tactical Missile Wing.
 (Note: The 486th Wing was formed by consolidating the 586th Tactical Missile Group with the World War II 486th Bombardment Group.
 Endicott, Lineage and Honors History.)
-However, the Intermediate-Range Nuclear Forces Treaty was entered into between the United States and the Soviet Union before the squadron had received any of its missies, and it was the first to inactivate in implementing the treaty, on 30 September 1988.
+However, the Intermediate-Range Nuclear Forces Treaty was entered into between the United States and the Soviet Union before the squadron had received any of its missiles, and it was the first to inactivate in implementing the treaty, on 30 September 1988.